Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 If your eating is great during the day but falls apart in the evening, decision fatigue is likely part of the problem.
 Here's the science and how to fix it.

-If your eating is great during the day but falls apart in the evening, there's a good chance decision fatigue is part of the problem.
+If your eating is great during the day but falls apart in the evening, decision fatigue is probably part of the problem.
 Our ability to make good choices genuinely degrades over the course of a day.
 Here's why that happens and what you can do about it.

 The Evening Snacking Phenomenon